thinkinglabs/citcon-europe-2019-ghent/README.md

 ### By train from Brussels South (Bruxelles-Midi/Brussel Zuid)

-For those arriving by Thalys or ICE from Paris or Cologne at _Brussels South ((Bruxelles-Midi/Brussel Zuid)_.
+For those arriving by Eurostar, Thalys or ICE from London, Paris or Cologne at _Brussels South (Bruxelles-Midi/Brussel Zuid)_.

 Every hour there are 4 direct lines to _Gent Sint-Pieters_ at (duration 30m):